gecampbell/xlerb.com/content/2013/xlerb.md

-title: What's an Xlerb?
+title: What's an xlerb?
 category: blog
-date: 2013-03-19 10:58:00
+datetime: 2013-03-20 10:58:00
 ---
-If you have somehow managed to find this site, you are either curious about the name Xlerb, or you already know what it means.
+If you have somehow managed to find this site, you are either curious about the name `xlerb`, or you already know what it means.
 If you already know what it means, then there's probably not much point in reading further.

-Xlerb is a "word that doesn't exist in the dictionary."
+`xlerb` is a "word that doesn't exist in the dictionary."
 It was coined by Leo Brodie in the seminal programming tome
 [Starting Forth](http://www.forth.com/starting-forth/).
+Forth, if you're not aware, is made up of "words" that decompose into smaller words, which ultimately end up written in assembler.
+Forth maintains a dictionary of words, and scans it for each word in its input stream.

+`xlerb` is not a word.

+So now you know the rest of the story.